-The BOA will take this unacceptable increase up with the council concerned.
+The BOA took this increase up with the council concerned.

 If you are aware of NSW councils planning an increase like this, please contact us via the contact page of this website.

 Seismic testing to be done weekdays and Saturdays in the indicated area off Swansea from 3 February and is expected to be completed in eight weeks time.

 Where can we anchor, 50m from Mean High Water, or 50m from shore.
 RMS is not clear on this.